normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 11. Click on any vendor.
 12. Click on `Add to Favourites`
 13. Click on the `Profile` navigation link.

+### **As an admin, I want to be able to delete normal user accounts so that I can remove problem users from the app.**

 Priority: 3
 Acceptance Criteria: